JackKeogh/Entity-Component-System/README.md

 ### Component Class
 An abstract class that creates a blueprint for future components to inherit from.

+### Entity Class
+A class that is built to manage individual component objects.
+Components are able to be added, removed, updated and rendered using this class.
+Entities can be grouped by layers and by groups.

+### Entity Manager
+A class to handle multiple entities.
+Entities are able to be updated, rendered, added and removed.
+A vector of entities can be accessed as well as the specific groups and layers they are in.

 ## Catagories
 ### Groups
 - Player